OpenMS/pyopenms-docs/docs/source/aasequences.rst

     y3 molecular formula: C13H24N6O6

 Easy, isn't it?
-To generate full theoretical spectra watch out for the more specialized (and faster) TheoreticalSpectrumGenerator which we will take a look at later.
+To generate full theoretical spectra watch out for the more specialized (and faster) :py:class:`~.TheoreticalSpectrumGenerator` which we will take a look at later.

 Modified Sequences
 ******************

-The ``AASequence`` class can also handle modifications, modifications are specified using a unique string identifier present in the ``ModificationsDB`` in round brackets after the modified amino acid or by providing the mass of the residue in square brackets.
+The :py:class:`~.AASequence` class can also handle modifications, modifications are specified using a unique string identifier present in the :py:class:`~.ModificationsDB` in round brackets after the modified amino acid or by providing the mass of the residue in square brackets.
 For example ``AASequence.fromString(".DFPIAM(Oxidation)GER.")`` creates an instance of the peptide "DFPIAMGER" with an oxidized methionine.
 There are multiple ways to specify modifications, and